ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-namelist.rst

 .. warning:: LAND and COLS are also options to the pertape averaging, but currently there is a bug with them and they fail to work.

 .. note:: Technically the default for hist_nhtfrq is for primary files output monthly and the other auxiliary tapes for daily, so we don't actually have to include hist_nhtfrq, we could use the default for it.
 Here we specify it for clarity.

-.. caution:: LAND and COLS are also options to the pertape averaging, but currently there is a bug with them and they fail to work.

 Visualizing global 1D vector files will take effort.
 You'll probably want to do some post-processing and possibly just extract out single points of interest to see what is going on.